 Amie wrote:ElWanderer wrote:Meanwhile, I see Dravid has retired from internationals.
 I can vaguely remember his test match debut - cricinfo tells me that was Dickie Bird's last match as umpire - didn't we (England) drop Dravid in single figures then he went on to make (almost) a century?
 That could describe various players that made their debut against England around that time, mind.

 Yes.
 I am shattered.
 Absolutely devastated.
 He was one of the few players that I loved to watch and it was doubly special for me because where I grew up, Sachin Tendulkar was the god.
 Dravid was more of a sidekick.
 To me, he is the embodiment of a perfect cricketer.
 I remember seeing his various faces in victory and in anguish.
 He was always the antithesis of what my birth city's population thought a "perfect" batsman to be.
 But he's the reason I watched cricket even though it was only in small doses (I have always loved football more) and he's the only reason why I went back to watching cricket.
 I can remember, as I'm sure many Indians can, his disbelief and pain when he dropped a catch as a slip... he sat motionless on the ground for a while.
 I also remember how he used to stay and bat for long minutes without scoring, buckets of sweat trickling from his helmet, only to score the monstrous unexpected six or four.

 Every sport has its heroes and Dravid is the perfect ode to the spirit of Cricket - the gentleman's game.

 Adam H wrote:I know they stop basketball games a lot to make sure they have exactly the right time on the clock, but I don't think they check other calls.

-Users browsing this forum: Casparbhic and 5 guests
+Users browsing this forum: Charlesliw and 9 guests